Code-Institute-Submissions/ms2-olespanish-game/README.md

 - [TinyJPG](https://tinyjpg.com/) - used to compress the size of the images and icon before making it a Favicon.
 - [HTML Color Codes](https://html-color-codes.info/): to select colours codes from an image to create the website's colour palette.
 - [Text 2 MP3](https://www.texttomp3.online/): to generate the vocabulary words' pronunciation.
+- [Coolors.co](https://coolors.co/): to generate color palette for the project.
 - [Autoprefixer](https://autoprefixer.github.io/) - used to parsethe CSS and to add vendor prefixes to CSS rules.

 ---